carpentries-incubator/docker-introduction/_episodes/03-running-containers.md

 {: .challenge}

 Note that the downloaded `hello-world` image is not in the folder where you are in the terminal!
 (Run `ls` by itself to check.)
-The image is not a file like our normal programs and files;
+The image is not a file like our normal programs and documents;
 Docker stores it in a specific location that isn't commonly accessed, so it's necessary to use the special `docker image` command to see what Docker images you have on your computer.